What’s the Difference Between Telematics and Vehicle Tracking?

 A good telematics solution will offer all the same benefits as a GPS tracking system, but will also build on this with much more detailed information about the vehicle and its driver.
-For instance, telematics tools offer more insight about how the vehicle is being driven.
+For instance, telematics tools offer more insight into how the vehicle is being driven.
 It can record not only speed, but also information about how frequently or harshly the accelerator and brakes are being used.
 It can also show you how long engines spend idling.

-Elsewhere, integration with the vehicle’s diagnostic computer can give you early warning of any potential issues, letting you better plan for any repairs or maintenance.
+Elsewhere, integration with the vehicle’s diagnostic computer can give you an early warning of any potential issues, letting you better plan for any repairs or maintenance.

 The benefits of going beyond vehicle tracking

 One of the key benefits of a good telematics solution is the impact it can have on driver behaviour.
 With the system recording a wide variety of metrics, you can easily see who’s driving sensibly and who could be putting themselves and other road users at risk.
 This lets you step in with training programmes, a warning or even disciplinary action for those who are frequently speeding, tailgating or otherwise driving erratically.